-By default, the Android lock screen doesn’t let you access any kind of private information.
+By default, the Android lock screen doesn’t let you access any kind of private information unless it’s on your emergency information card (more on that later).
 While you can launch the Google Assistant, it won’t provide any answers until you unlock your phone with a PIN code, fingerprint, face scan, or whatever other method you’ve set up.
 Android will let you get past your lock screen with voice alone, but it must be your voice.
-To enable this ability, go to Apps and notifications in Settings and tap Assistant, Say “Hey Google,” and Hey Google to set up voice match.
+To enable this ability, go to Apps in Settings and tap Assistant, Say “Hey Google,” and Hey Google to set up voice match.

-You can launch the camera from the lock screen without any verification by simply double-tapping the power button, though, as with iOS, you won’t be able to enter the photo and video library.
-To make sure quick camera access is enabled, go to System, Gestures, and Jump to camera from the settings page.
+You can launch the camera from the lock screen without any verification by simply double-pressing the power button, though, as with iOS, you won’t be able to enter the photo and video library.
+To make sure quick camera access is enabled, go to System, Gestures, and Quickly open camera from the settings page.

 One way you can tweak your lock screen privacy is by limiting how much information notifications show before you unlock your phone.
-If you don’t want anyone to see potentially revealing details, go to Settings, choose Apps and notifications, and tap Notifications.
-Use the Sensitive notifications toggle switch to determine whether or not personal information (such as the content of text messages) shows up on the lock screen, and the Notifications on lockscreen setting to choose whether or not notifications display at all.
-You can also disable notifications on an app-by-app basis from the main Apps and notifications screen.
+If you don’t want anyone to see potentially revealing details, go to Settings, choose Notifications.
+Use the Sensitive notifications toggle switch to determine whether or not personal information (such as the content of text messages) shows up on the lock screen, and the Notifications on lock screen setting to choose whether or not notifications display at all.
+You can also disable notifications on an app-by-app basis from the main Apps screen.

 Finally, Android has a way to leave some contact information on the lock screen for those who might find your phone and want to return it.
 Launch the built-in Safety app (download it here if you don’t have it already), and follow the prompts to add an emergency contact or two and any medical information you feel is pertinent.
 Other people will be able to call these contacts and view this information without unlocking your phone, which could save your life in an emergency.